khetansarvesh/NLP/unitask_downstream_nlp/Word-Level-Classification/README.md

 # *Word Level Classification Problems*

+Word / Token level classification problem is a problem in which you classify each word / token in the corpus as something.

+It has been observed that a Masked Language Model based base model gives better results compared to the next subword prediction based base model on NLU tasks.

 There can be numerous word level classification tasks, some of those are

 ## *1. POS Tagging Task*